Chapman University logo

 Key Highlights

-• Carnegie Classification of R2: Doctoral University – High Research Activity.
+• Achieved Carnegie Classification of R2: Doctoral University – High Research Activity.

-• Endowment of $0.8 billion supporting academic initiatives and student resources.
+• Boasts an endowment of $0.8 billion, supporting robust academic programs and research.

-• Founded in 1861 as Hesperian College, admitting students regardless of sex or race from its inception.
+• Founded in 1861 as Hesperian College, it was among the first institutions in California to admit students regardless of sex or race.

 Timeline